NotaryPro

 To be valid, a Separation Agreement must be made in writing, signed by both parties, and witnessed by two people over 18.
 The law in Ontario does not require your witnesses to be authorized officials, like lawyers or notary publics.

-However, it is strongly recommended to have your agreement notarized by a notary public or other official.
-Notarization offers stronger evidence to establish your agreement’s validity and authenticity.
+However, it is strongly recommended to have your agreement commissioned by a notary public or other official.
+Commissioning offers stronger evidence to establish your agreement’s validity.
 Thereby, it reduces the chances of your agreement’s legitimacy being questioned in case of future disagreements.

-Further, notarization is a good idea if you plan to use your Separation Agreement internationally.
-Notarization may be a requirement in jurisdictions beyond Canadian borders.
+Further, commissioning is a good idea if you plan to use your Separation Agreement internationally.
+Commissioning may be a requirement in jurisdictions beyond Canadian borders.
 This would apply if you plan to use your agreement for immigration or international travel.

 Start Your Separation Agreement Today!